Med116/samsclub/README.md

 ## CONFIGURATION

  You can configure the expiration of the seatHold object via the application.properties, or the command line.
-To configure this when running, run the server with the command (from the target directory) `java -jar ticketapp-0.0.1-SNAPSHOT.jar --expire.seconds=10` to make expiration happen in 10 seconds
+To configure this when running, run the server with the command (from the target directory) `java -jar ticketapp-0.0.1-SNAPSHOT.jar --expire.seconds=10` to make expiration happen in 10 seconds.
+You can alternatively open up the application.properties file and change the value there, and then re-build the app.